-This course will examine current trends in emerging or potentially-emerging practice arenas, and the skill required to practice in an entrepreneurial environment.
-Students will prepare an emerging practice project of their particular interest and present the project to peers.
+This course will examine current trends in emerging practice arenas, and the skill required to practice in an entrepreneurial environment.
+Students will write a paper focused on an emerging practice area of their own particular interest.
 Prerequisites: First and Second semester courses; Co-requisite: Third semester courses.